 If you or a member of your household (often including pets) cause another person bodily injury or damage to their property, homeowners’ insurance will cover any medical expenses, damage payments, or lawsuits.
 This also applies to situations where someone gets injured at your home.

 Take into consideration how often you have visitors, how many members are in your household, what kind of furniture you have, and how close you live to your neighbors when estimating the risks and choosing between different amounts of liability coverage.

-If a disaster, such as fire, makes your home unlivable, then ALE will cover the additional costs incurred when living away from home.
+If a disaster, such as a fire, makes your home unlivable, then ALE will cover the additional costs incurred when living away from home.
 This can include hotel bills, restaurant meals, as well as other expenses.
 Many policies have spending limits and some even have a time limitation.
 These limits are considered separate from the cost of repairing or rebuilding your home.